CIPD experts, leaders and practitioners tackle the key issues and questions around the pandemic

 If an individual is contacted by NHS Test and Trace they will be eligible for SSP (if they meet the other eligibility criteria) from the day they are told to self-isolate.

 Q: Do we have a legal right to take employees' temperatures at work?

 The legal issues involved in testing temperatures at work involve contractual issues and data protection laws (see below).
 With the increased availability of coronavirus testing this may be a more effective tool for employers to adopt as part of their COVID-19 preventative measures.
 Someone who is infected may have no raised temperature or show no symptoms at all.
 Employers should remember that temperature-checking may be straightforward but will not pick up asymptomatic cases and the government is encouraging workplace lateral flow testing following increased availability of these tests.
 However, any method of managing risk of COVID-19 infection in workplaces is worthy of consideration.

 Overall, the Government's current advice encompasses the five steps for working safely, along with sector-specific guidance.
-The official advice in England until at least the end of June 2021 is still that people should continue to stay at home as much as possible.
+The official advice in England until at least 19 July 2021 is still that people should continue to stay at home as much as possible.
 People who can work from home should continue to do so.
 People who can’t work from home for instance, those working in construction or manufacturing and those in certain sectors such as hospitality are progressively returning to work.
 Avoidance of public transport if at all possible may be advisable.
 The detailed guidance does not address general workplace temperature testing, so the decision is left to employers in many cases.

 Eligibility for coronavirus testing